What it captures

 On-device storage, encryption, and what (if anything) leaves the laptop.

-Search, Ask, daily summaries, meetings, and MCP.
+Search, Ask, daily summaries, and meetings.

 If the answer is not here, the fastest route is to try it on a real laptop for a week.